liz-barnes/nashville-shine-ultimate/README.md

-# Nashville 'Shine Ultimate Frisbee Club
+# Nashville 'Shine Ultimate Frisbee Club Team
 >‘Shine is a competitive, mixed club team based in Nashville, Tennessee.
 We strive for a lasting culture of competition, integrity, respect, fun, and development that benefits our players and improves ultimate in the Nashville community.

 ## Objective